-(a) An ARRC contract or subcontract may not be transferred or otherwise assigned without the prior written consent of the procurement officer.
-If the procurement officer determines that it is in the best interest of ARRC, a successor in interest may be recognized in a novation agreement in which the transferor and the transferee agree that:

-(1) The transferee assumes all of the transferor's obligations under the contract;

-(2) The transferor waives any and all rights it has under the agreement as against ARRC; and

-(3) The transferee furnishes satisfactory performance and payment bonds, if required by the procurement officer.

-(b) If a contractor requests to change the name in which it holds a contract with ARRC, the procurement officer responsible for the contract may, when it is in the best interest of ARRC, enter into an agreement with the requesting contractor to effect the change of name.
-The agreement changing the name must specifically indicate that no other terms and conditions of the contract are changed.

-1600.5 Notice of Intent to Award a Contract.
+- (a) An ARRC contract or subcontract may not be transferred or otherwise assigned without the prior written consent of the procurement officer.
+If the procurement officer determines that it is in the best interest of ARRC, a successor in interest may be recognized in a novation agreement in which the transferor and the transferee agree that: - (1) The transferee assumes all of the transferor's obligations under the contract; - (2) The transferor waives any and all rights it has under the agreement as against ARRC: and - (3) The transferee furnishes satisfactory performance and payment bonds, if required by the procurement officer. - (b) If a contractor requests to change the name in which it holds a contract with ARRC, the procurement officer responsible for the contract may, when it is in the best interest of ARRC, enter into an agreement with the requesting contractor to effect the change of name.
+The agreement changing the name must specifically indicate that no other terms and conditions of the contract are changed. - Notice of Intent to Award a Contract.
 At least ten days before the formal award of a contract that is not for construction and at least five days before the award of a construction contract under these Rules, except for a contract awarded under Rules 1400.1-1400.5, the procurement officer shall provide to each bidder or offeror notice of intent to award a contract.
 The notice of intent to award does not constitute a formal award of a contract.
-The notice of intent to award does not constitute a formal award of a contract.
-The notice of intent to award does not constitute a formal award of a contract.
-The notice of intent to award does not constitute a formal award of a contract.
-The notice of intent to award, including the time within which the protest must be received and the name of the successful bidder or offeror.
+The notice of intent to award must include a statement of a bidder's or offeror's right under Rule 1800.1 to protest the award, including the time within which the protest must be received and the name of the successful bidder or offeror.
 Alternatively, when circumstances require the contractor to commence work immediately, the procurement officer may issue a notice of award in lieu of a notice of intent to award.
-The notice of award shall contain the same information required in a notice of intent to award.

-1600.6 Permissible Types of Contracts.
+The notice of award shall contain the same information required in a notice of intent to award. - 1600.6 Permissible Types of Contracts.
 Subject to limitations of this section, any type of contract that will promote the best interests of ARRC may be used.
 A cost-reimbursement contract may be used only when a determination is made in writing by the procurement officer that a cost-reimbursement contract is likely to be less costly to ARRC than any other type or that it is impracticable to obtain the supplies, services, professional services, or construction required except under a cost-reimbursement contract.
 Notwithstanding the foregoing, the use of a cost-plus-a-percentage-of-cost contract is prohibited.